 UniversityJobs.com: Job board for postdoctoral and faculty positions

 Versatile PhD: Forum to help humanities, social science, and STEM graduate students identify and prepare for non-academic careers.
-Accessible via connectSC under “Resources.”
-(For current PhD students only).
+Accessible via connectSC under the “Resources” tab (for current PhD students only).

 Transition from Academia to Industry

-The following articles from the Chronicle of Higher Education offer suggestions to those transitioning from a career in academia & starting a new career in industry:
+The following articles from the Chronicle of Higher Education offer suggestions to those transitioning from a career in academia to a new career in industry:

-Additional employment resources can be found via CARL (link to CARL).
+Additional employment resources can be found via CARL.